 The Generation-Skipping Transfer tax (GST) is a federal tax applied to 529 plan contributions and other property transferred to a beneficiary who is at least 37 ½ years younger than the donor.
 The GST was introduced in 1976 to prevent wealthy grandparents from avoiding taxation by “skipping” their own children and leaving inheritance directly to their grandchildren.

 Contributions to a grandchild’s 529 plan will count against the grandparent’s GST lifetime exemption of $11.7 million if they exceed the $15,000 per beneficiary annual exclusion amount .

 How the Generation-Skipping Transfer Tax works

 Gifts made to a “skip person”, typically a grandchild, are subject to a flat 40% GST in addition to gift taxes.
-529 plan contributions are considered gifts for tax purposes, and 529 plan contributions made on behalf of a grandchild may be subject to the GST.
+The IRS considers 529 plan contributions gifts for tax purposes, and 529 plan contributions made on behalf of a grandchild may be subject to the GST.
 The GST does not apply if a grandchild’s parents are deceased at the time of the transfer.

 529 Plans and the Generation-Skipping Transfer Tax

 Grandparents who contribute to a 529 plan on behalf of a grandchild are subject to the GST.
 However, grandparents may contribute more than the $15,000 annual exclusion amount without affecting their lifetime exemption by using 5-year gift-tax averaging.

 With 5-year gift-tax averaging, a taxpayer may contribute up to $75,000 per beneficiary when the contribution is treated as if it were made over a 5-year period.
 If a grandparent contributes more than $75,000 to a grandchild’s 529 plan, only the excess amount will count against the grandparent’s lifetime exemption limit.